Dallas Will Attorneys | Wills & Trusts

 When we draft your Trust, we will ask important questions, gather all of your financial and property documents, and then draft your family’s Trust to meet your goals and to make sure that your wealth is protected and the grantor’s intent is carried forward through the Trust instrument.
 We listen and understand what it is that you want to be done.
 We will also make sure that your assets that can pass will pass to the appropriate designated heirs and beneficiaries.

-If you have property and/or assets that you want to be protected or if you want to make sure that your property or your family’s property is properly transferred and distributed per your desires, the attorneys at Goldstein & Scopellite, PC, will ensure that we draft your Will and/or Trust to provide for your loved ones.
+If you have property and/or assets that you want to be protected or if you want to make sure that your property or your family’s property is properly transferred and distributed per your desires, or if you want to have your guns protected and transferred using under a Gun Trust, or if you want your pets or your dog or cat protected under a Pet Trust, the attorneys at Goldstein & Scopellite, PC, will ensure that we draft your Will and/or Trust to provide for your loved ones.
 At Goldstein & Scopellite, PC, our estate planning attorneys will use our knowledge of the estate, contract and property laws to create an estate plan that is designed to pursue your objectives, and if needed, after execution of the Trust, we can also assist you in making sure that your assets are properly transferred into the Trust.

 Filing an Affidavit of Heirship

 When an individual dies without a Will and more than your four years has passed since the person’s death, it may be necessary to file an Affidavit of Heirship to transfer property to heirs.
 In certain cases, filing an Affidavit of Heirship may be done in lieu of going through the Probate process.
 If parties fail to file a Probate action in court — which must be done within four years of an individual’s death — they may be able to proceed by filing an Affidavit of Heirship.